 The organisation also have 360 degree appraisals, and a flat system of management – each person reports to one of their peers.
 Kate believes that communication is key in this approach, though one downside is that, in the case of disagreement, it takes longer to find a solution.

 The role of women and the environment, what Kate describes as ‘ecofeminism’, shows that gender and the environment are inextricably linked.
-She says that women have a unique view on the environment, which is often overlooked.
-Seeing this intersection was how WEN was established in the first place.
-As Kate says, “We don’t take a sort of essentialist view that women are “inherently closer to nature”, it is born out of our gender roles, adaptation and mitigation – you need to recognise the reality.
-Women should be more involved.”
+She says that women have a unique view on the environment, which is overlooked.
+This intersection was how WEN was established in the first place.
+As Kate says, “We don’t take a sort of essentialist view that women are “inherently closer to nature”, it is born out of our gender roles, adaptation and mitigation.
+But women should be more involved.”